Aliases for ADRA1D Gene

 GeneCards Summary for ADRA1D Gene

 ADRA1D (Adrenoceptor Alpha 1D) is a Protein Coding gene.
-Diseases associated with ADRA1D include impotence.
-Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include alpha1-adrenergic receptor activity.
+Diseases associated with ADRA1D include Hypertension, Essential and Schizophrenia.
+Among its related pathways are Peptide ligand-binding receptors and Myometrial Relaxation and Contraction Pathways.
+GO annotations related to this gene include G-protein coupled receptor activity and alpha1-adrenergic receptor activity.
 An important paralog of this gene is HTR1F.

 UniProtKB/Swiss-Prot for ADRA1D Gene

 This alpha-adrenergic receptor mediates its effect through the influx of extracellular calcium.

 Adrenergic alpha1 receptors (alpha1-adrenoceptors) are members of the adrenergic receptor group of G-protein-coupled receptors that also includes alpha2A, alpha2B, alpha2C, beta1, beta2 and beta3.
 The adrenergic alpha1 receptors are further divided into three subtypes: alpha1A, alpha1B and alpha1D receptors.